-If you have no idea, no worries!
-I literally had zero idea what naturopathic medicine was up until only a few years ago.
 If you are new to my blog and want to read about my journey from knowing nothing about the profession to pursing it as my life’s work, you can find it here.
 Anyway, let’s get to it!

 Naturopathic medicine is a holistic, patient-centered, form of primary care that emphasizes prevention and education in order to restore the body to a state of wellness.
 We aim to identify and treat the root cause of illness from a whole-person perspective that takes into account all off the systems of the body in the context of our clients’ lives and environment; therefore, it is not uncommon for your first visit with a naturopathic physician to take anywhere from 90-120 minutes, and follow-up visits to take 30-60 minutes.